marora7926/aus_insci_project/README.md

 ## <span style="color:lightgreen">User story</span>
 ```
-AS A Australian Consumer with Spinal Cord Injury or other Stakeholder,
+AS AN Australian consumer with spinal cord injury or a stakeholder,
-I WANT TO access important findings of the Aus-InSCI Community Survey that was undertaken in 2018 in Australia as well as ABLE to access all related information and published resources.
+I WANT TO access important results of the Aus-InSCI Community Survey that was undertaken in 2018 as well as ABLE to access all related information and published resources.
 ```

 ## <span style="color:lightgreen">Acceptance criteria</span>